A key element of the legal definition of fixtures is closely related to what concept?

 Get ready to ace the Metro Brokers Academy Test.
 Enhance your skills with flashcards and multiple-choice questions, complete with hints and explanations.
 Prepare thoroughly for your exam!

 The legal definition of fixtures primarily revolves around the concept of physical permanence.
-A fixture is generally understood to be an item that was once personal property but has become permanently attached to the real property in such a way that it is considered a part of that property.
-This permanence is crucial because it indicates that the item is intended to remain with the property when it is sold or transferred.
+Fixtures are items that were once personal property but have been attached to real property in such a way that they are considered part of that real property.
+This attachment typically denotes a level of permanence, meaning the item is intended to remain with the property rather than be removed, reflecting a fixed relationship between the property and the item.

 Subscribe